pism/pism/doc/sphinx/manual/std-greenland/parameter-study.rst

 nearly-plastic at top to linear at bottom.

 From such figures we can make an informal assessment and comparison of the results, but objective assessment is important.
-Example objective functionals include: *(i)* compute the integral of the square (or other power) of the difference between the model and observed surface velocity :cite:`AschwandenAdalgeirsdottirKhroulev`, or *(ii)* compute the model-observed differences between the histogram of the number of cells with a given surface speed :cite:`BKAJS`.
+Example objective functionals include:

+#. compute the integral of the square (or other power) of the difference between the model
+   and observed surface velocity :cite:`AschwandenAdalgeirsdottirKhroulev`, or
+#. compute the model-observed differences between the histogram of the number of cells
+   with a given surface speed :cite:`BKAJS`.

 Note that these functionals are measuring the effects of changing a small number of parameters, namely two parameters in the current study.
 So-called "inversion" might use the same objective functionals but with a much larger parameter space.
 Inversion is therefore capable of achieving much smaller objective measures :cite:`Habermannetal2013`, :cite:`Larouretal2012`, :cite:`Priceetal2011`, though at the cost of less understanding, perhaps, of the meaning of the optimal parameter values.

 .. rubric:: Footnotes